 A Category III wetland with an associated 60-foot buffer is adjacent to the north-northeast of the project.
-There are no proposed impacts to the wetland however approximately 150 square feet of buffer will be disturbed and restored for the infiltration and dispersal trenches.
+There are no proposed impacts to the wetland or buffer.
 See Appendix F for the Habitat Assessment prepared by Habitat Technologies dated October 7, 2020.